enzo-project/enzo-e/doc/source/design/design-adapt.rst

 resulting mesh hierarchy.

 Miller's algorithm avoids using quiescence detection in favor of a more direct approach.
-First, as with the previous algorithm, each block evaluates its local adapt criteria to determine whether it needs to refine, stay in the same level, or can coarsen.
+First, each block evaluates its local adapt criteria to determine whether it needs to refine, stay in the same level, or can coarsen.
 Next, both lower and upper bounds on mesh levels are determined for each block and communicated with neighbors.
 Bounds for a block may be adjusted as newer updated bounds arrive from neighboring blocks.
 When a block's minimum and maximum levels match, the block's next level is decided.
 All leaf blocks are guaranteed to reach this state, which can be proven by induction on the mesh level starting with the finest level (See Miller 2016).

 Before presenting the algorithm, we define the following notation: